 - 12. Support Member States to improve the analytics-informed problem-solving approach for impact, including enhanced programme review and planning at national and subnational levels, subnational malaria burden stratification to inform the tailoring of interventions, and use of dashboards to monitor progress. - 13.
-The Regional Committee is requested to take note of this progress report.
+The Regional Committee noted this progress report.